Steroidogenic factor 1: 46, XY disorders of sex development

 Heterozygous NR5A1 changes are emerging as a frequent contributor in 46, XY complete gonadal dysgenesis.
 In affected individuals, sexual development does not match their chromosomal makeup.
 Males, despite having 46, XY karyotype, develop female external genitalia, as well as uterus and fallopian tubes, along with gonadal defects rendering them nonfunctional.
 NR5A1 mutations have also been linked to partial gonadal dysgenesis, whereby affected individuals have ambiguous genitalia, urogenital sinus, absent or rudimentary Müllerian structures, and other abnormalities.

 Typically, these genetic changes are frameshift, nonsense, or missense mutations that alter DNA-binding and gene transcription.
 While many are de novo, one-third of cases have been maternally inherited in a similar manner as X-linked inheritance.
 Furthermore, one report of homozygous missense mutation p.D293N within the ligand-binding domain of SF-1 revealed autosomal recessive inheritance was also possible.

 Infertility

 Analysis of NR5A1 in men with non-obstructive male factor infertility found those with gene changes had more severe forms of infertility and lower testosterone levels.
 These changes affected the hinge region of SF-1.
-It is important to note further studies are required to establish the relationship between SF-1 changes and infertility.
+Further studies are required to establish the relationship between SF-1 changes and infertility.